The ASX CHESS Replacement: Will the excruciating wait finally be over by the end of the 2020s?

 CHESS was developed by the ASX to provide a secure, efficient and transparent marketplace for investors.
 The system was originally designed to streamline post-trade activities such as the settlement of trades, clearing and registration of transactions, and transfer of ownership.

-It has been successful in its purpose but over time has become outdated and limited in its capabilities.
-As a result, the bourse has sought to replace the CHESS system for over a decade now, but there is little to show for those efforts.
+It has been successful in its purpose, but over time has become outdated and limited in its capabilities.
+As a result, the bourse has sought to replace the CHESS system for over a decade now, but there has been little to show for those efforts.

 The ASX CHESS Replacement: Where is it at?